 Stats about out-of-home advertising

+DOOH campaigns differ from other forms of digital advertising.
 As a one-to-many medium, DOOH is focused on reaching groups of people rather than tracking down specific individuals.
-Before we discuss why programmatic is the future, let’s first look at the effectiveness of out-of-home advertising overall:
+Before we discuss why programmatic is the future, let’s first look at the effectiveness of out-of-home advertising overall using these outdoor advertising statistics:

 Benefits of programmatic DOOH advertising